Miyako Odori: Festival performances

-The Miyako Odori takes place four times a day from 1 to 30 April at the Gion Kōbu Kaburen-jo theatre near the Yasaka Shrine.
-It was celebrated for the first time in 1875, as part of a drive by the mayor of Kyoto to draw tourists to the area and revive the city's reputation following the Imperial court's move to Tokyo six years earlier, and was held alongside the Kamogawa Odori of Pontochō and the Kitano Odori of Kamishichiken.
-The Miyako Odori is part of the heart of cultural life in Kyoto and attracts many visitors.

 A dance in the Miyako Odori may involve 32 maiko and geisha and 20 musicians in identical costumes, often performing in unison.
 Unlike the Kamogawa Odori, which presents a new programme yearly, the performance of the Miyako Odori is much the same year after year.

+History

+The Miyako Odori was first celebrated in 1875, as part of a drive by the mayor of Kyoto to draw tourists to the area and revive the city's reputation following the Imperial court's move to Tokyo six years earlier.
+It was held alongside the Kamogawa Odori of Pontochō and the Kitano Odori of Kamishichiken.
+The Miyako Odori is part of the heart of cultural life in Kyoto and attracts many visitors.